thedevyansh/v4/content/featured/LexiAid/index.md

   - GCP
 ---

-LexiAid is a learning aid that uses multimodal approaches to provide comprehensive learning outcomes for _dyslexic primary school students_ 📚.
+LexiAid is a learning aid that uses multimodal approaches to provide comprehensive learning outcomes for _dyslexic primary school students_.

 It consists of a novel text-to-figure model - the **TTF Module**, an immersive reader, a voice-assisted notepad, and other accessibility features.